hkhanna/django-base/README.md

   1. Provision the postgresql add-on in the Heroku web interface
      - Note: if you didn't do this, a Heroku postgres database would be automatically provisioned and added to the `DATABASE_URL` environment variable if your app were successfully deployed.
 However, because deployment requires that variable to be set, a deployment will fail unless the database is provisioned first.
   1. Set environment variables in production though the dashboard.
+  1. If using LogRocket, set the `LOGROCKET_APP_ID` environment variable and add it to the list of production environment variables at the bottom of the README.
+If not using LogRocket, simply don't set the env var.
   1. Make sure the heroku CLI is installed
   1. `heroku login` to log into Heroku account if you are not already logged in (check with `heroku auth:whoami`).
   1. The nodejs buildpack was added to support Tailwind CSS with `heroku buildpacks:add heroku/nodejs --app <app_name>`.